 SUPERVALU understands the lure of a good deal.
-The company offers wholesale grocery distribution and logistics services to more than 2,000 independent retailers and about 185 military commissaries in the US and overseas.
+The company offers wholesale grocery distribution and logistics services to about 1,800 independent retailers and 184 military commissaries in the US and overseas.
 It supplies brand-name and private-label goods in every price range.
-It also has more than 1,330 owned and licensed Save-A-Lot grocery stores, which hold the #1 spot (by revenue) in the extreme-value grocery category.
-SUPERVALU's retail operations include nearly 200 regional grocery stores under the Cub Foods, Shoppers Food & Pharmacy, Shop 'n Save, Farm Fresh, Hornbachers, and Rainbow banners.
-All told, the company covers about 40 states through nearly 20 distribution centers.
+It also has more than 1,330 owned and licensed Save-A-Lot grocery stores, which hold the #1 spot (by revenues) in the extreme-value grocery category.
+SUPERVALU's retail operations include nearly 200 regional grocery stores under the Cub Foods, Shoppers Food & Pharmacy, Shop 'n Save, Farm Fresh, Hornbachers, and two Rainbow banners.
+All told, the company covers about 40 US states through nearly 20 distribution centers.

-The company reports its operations as independent business, retail food, and Save-A-Lot.
-The largest segment, accounting for 46% of revenue, is the independent business group, or the distribution and logistics operations.
-It serves more than 2,000 retail customers in 41 states from 17 distribution centers.
+The company reports its operations as independent business, retail food, and Save-A-Lot) which the company is considering spinning off).
+The largest segment, accounting for 45% of revenues, is the independent business group, or the distribution and logistics operations.
+It serves 1,800 retail customers in 40 states from 18 distribution centers.
 SUPERVALU's wholesale customers include conventional and upscale supermarkets, combination food and drugstores, supercenters, convenience stores, limited assortment stores, and e-tailers.
 SUPERVALU offers its retailers private labels in every price range and in virtually every store category, from the value-priced Shoppers Value brand to the premium Preferred Selection and organic Wild Harvest lines.
 SUPERVALU also offers retailers support services, such as store design and construction.

 Retail food, or all the regional grocery stores, includes nearly 200 stores and contributes about 27% of revenue.
 Save-A-Lot's 1,330+ stores in nearly 40 states make up the rest.